Exclusive economic zone: France

-Due to its numerous overseas departments and territories scattered on all oceans of the planet, France possesses the largest EEZ in the world, covering 11,691,000 km2.
+Due to its numerous overseas departments and territories scattered on all oceans of the planet, France possesses one of the largest EEZs in the world, covering 10186624 km2.
 The EEZ of France covers approximately 7% of the total surface of all the EEZs of the world, whereas the land area of the French Republic is only 0.45% of the total land area of Earth.

 Germany

 Germany declared the establishment of its exclusive economic zone in the North and Baltic Seas on 1 January 1995.
 The relevant German legal provisions that are applicable within the EEZ include the Maritime Task Act (Seeaufgabengesetz) from 1965, the Maritime Facilities Act (Seeanlagengesetz) from 2017, and prior to that the Sea Facilities Ordinance (Seeanlagenverordnung) from 1997, the Federal Mining Act (Bundesberggesetz) and the Regional Planning Act (Raumordnungsgesetz).

 The German EEZ has an area of 32,982 km^{2}.
 About 70% of the EEZ covers Germany's entire North Sea area, while some 29% encompasses the Baltic Sea area.